Pepeget/landing-page/README.md

-building a decent looking website based on an image provided by The Odin Project PagMan.
+Building a website by using HTML and CSS.

 Credits: